KaneMcGrath/CustomGamesMod/README.md

 Some small improvements to the level editor have been made, most importantly the ability to load any map you want.
 As well as being able to save maps to a file.
 Maps are stored in the "levels" folder.
 # Soccer

+***Soccer is counterintuitively not compatible with the CG Level Manager, make sure to load the map the normal way***

 This custom gamemode adds a fully functioning soccer game.
 Inspired by Rocket League, two teams compete to score points by hitting the ball into the enemy teams goal.